rdpoor/mu/README.md

 * Some stream elements -- e.g. MultiplyStream, SineStream -- would
 benefit from a constant input and a stream input.
 (Look for examples that have used ConstantStream.)
-* Should I have different kinds of streams?  one for buffers of audio, one for discrete events?
 * Slide guitar
 * Add has_errors and get_errors methods to Stream objects.
 * Add doxygen comments